emiarbol/galaxy_virologist_training/exercises/01_introduction_to_galaxy.md

 To concatenate the samples, we will follow the wollowing steps:
 1. In *Datasets to concatenate*:
     - Press *Ctrl* key in your keyboard
-    - Select the three fasta files without leaving *Ctrl* key
+    - Select the three fasta files <span style="color: red">while still pressing the *Ctrl* key</span>.
 2. Press execute

 <img src="images/select_samples.png" alt="select_samples" width="700"/>

 ### Running jobs
-Once we have press execute a new central panel window will appear and our job will be in queue process:
+Once we have pressed **Execute**, a new central panel window will appear and our job will be in queue process:
 1. In the top of the panel (blue) you have a summary of what we've just run.
-In our case 3 input dataset have in run in one unique output process.
+In our case 3 input datasets have are involved in a single process, with a unique output.
-2. In the foot of the panel (red) you have some recommendations from Galaxy to process your data after the process we have just run.
+2. In the foot of the panel (red) you have some recommendations from Galaxy on how to process your data after the process we have just run.
-3. In the history (yellow) we have now a new entry, which is the number 4 with the results of our job.
+3. In the history (yellow) we have now a new entry, which is the number 4, with the results of our job.

 <img src="images/job_output.png" alt="job_output" width="700"/>

 ### Visualize results
 Whenever our job is green, we can see the results by clicking in the :eye: icon.
-Now we can see that we have the three fasta files in a unique fasta files with the different headers on it.
+Now we can see the three sequences for the segments, headers included, in a unique fasta file.

 <img src="images/visualize_ref_genome.png" alt="visualize_ref_genome" width="700"/>